Banff’s Best Family Winter Activites:

 Borrow our snowshoes, rent some skates, go on a sleigh ride on the lake, check out the historic Fairmont Chateau Lake Louise Hotel, and take in world-famous Lake Louise in all its winter beauty on a full day tour from Banff without the stress of parking or winter driving.
 The best part?
 Children 5 and under are free on this full day tour!

 Families with kids age 4 and up can enjoy tubing at Mount Norquay by racing each other or going down in groups!
 The magic carpet takes you back up the hill and the work out of being on a mountain.

 Kids age 8 and up can stomp around deep powder of this winter wonderland in the Canadian Rockies.
 With no experience necessary, this winter activity is a great way to explore trails in Kootenay National Park.
 The kids will especially love how easy and care-free they can be in the deep snow, jumping and rolling in it.

 A highlight of this trip is the maple taffy we make in the snow – a Canadian treat!
-Our Banff Snowshoeing Tours run daily to Marble Canyon but kids love the Paint Pots tour with its crazy carpet slide – our version of tobogganing!
+Our Banff Snowshoeing Tours run daily and kids love the Paint Pots tour with its crazy carpet slide – our version of tobogganing!